 But, oh my gosh.
 It can be stressful.
 Let’s face it, those childhood memories generally don’t involve spending every weekend in crowded shopping malls finding the perfect present, opening the credit card bill in January, cooking and cleaning for fifteen people and basically running around like a chicken with your head cut off.
 We’re always struggling to live up to an ideal that is literally impossible to match, unless we’re Martha Stewart.
 And really, at least half of the people who read her magazine are trying to emulate an ideal, but usually just don’t have the time, right?

 And if you have clinical depression?
 When it comes to the holidays, if you have depression, be good to yourself and don’t try to live up to those standards.
 Whatever enjoyment you’re able to get out of the season will be utterly crushed if you stress yourself out.
 Keep the holiday season low key and try to simplify as much as you can.
 I went through twenty holiday seasons with either dysthymia or major depression, so I’m a pro.
-I have two main suggestions on how to accomplish this.
+I have three main suggestions on how to accomplish this.